xsdg/gqpp/CODING.md

 ## Documentation

+The documentation in Doxygen format for the latest release, or later, is [here](https://cclark.uk/geeqie/doxygen/html/index.html).

 Use American, rather than British English, spelling.
 This will facilitate consistent text searches.
 User text may be translated via the en_GB.po file.